 — News via Quincy Quarry News – News, Opinion and Commentary

-This week’s primary elections results are in and Quincy challengers lost in their bids to move up the political food chain.
+This week’s primary elections results are in and all Quincy challengers lost in their bids to move up the political food chain.

 Lost big time.